doergestim/satellite-security/Labs/blueLabs/SatDump/SatDump.md

     - Same spectral fingerprint
     - Same repetition patterns

-A real satellite pass changes naturally.
+A real satellite pass changes naturally
-A replayed pass changes just enough to look different, but not enough to be real.
+A replayed pass changes just enough to look different, but not enough to be real

 ---